 After the onions have been cooking for 15 minutes, season the salmon with salt and pepper.
 Brush each fillet with olive oil and squeeze the juice of half a lemon over each one.
 Bring a skillet to medium-high heat and sear the salmon for about 5 minutes on each side.
 The fish should flake when forked and look opaque.
 Serve salmon and onions with a simple arugula salad.

-Serves 2.
-Adapted from “Miss Dahl’s Voluptuous Delights” by Sophie Dahl.
+Recipe adapted from “Miss Dahl’s Voluptuous Delights” by Sophie Dahl.